 It’s well into the school year, and you’re scrambling to keep your child’s lunch desirable.
-But making easy, tasty, healthy and inexpensive meals is no small feat.
+Making easy, tasty, healthy and inexpensive meals is no small feat!
 With the following suggestions, however, you’ll be packing the best brown bag lunch on the block in no time.

 As you are cleaning up dinner, make tomorrow’s lunch by incorporating some food from supper.
 For example, wrap up leftover chicken in a soft whole-wheat tortilla.
 Place any sauces and toppings, such as ranch dressing and lettuce, in separate and reusable containers, which are great for dipping and keeping things neat.

 They may be a chore for you to prepare, but compiling homemade lunches at school can be a lot of fun for kids.
 Pack the ingredients for the mid-day entrée, and let your little muncher put everything together at school.
 Try cubed or sliced ham or chicken, cubed or sliced cheese, whole-wheat crackers, sliced cucumbers and a condiment.
 Your child can get creative assembling the lunch.